Get help with Siri

 - Make sure the microphones aren't blocked.

 - If you're using a case, try removing it.

 - Try turning your device off and then on again.

 - Siri will work with many audio accessories, including wired and wireless headsets and car stereos.

-- Find information about troubleshooting Bluetooth headsets and headphones.
+- Get help with Bluetooth headsets and headphones.

-- If you are using an audio device that connects using the Dock Connector, Siri will not route through that device.
-You will need to continue to use your device, wired headset, or Bluetooth headset to interact with Siri.
+- If you're using an audio device that connects using the Dock Connector, Siri won't route through that device.
+You'll need to use your device, wired headset, or Bluetooth headset to interact with Siri.

-- If you are using your iOS device with a device that uses a Remote User Interface, ensure that you control your iOS device using the car stereo or other device.
-Attempting to control your iOS device directly through either touchscreen, Siri, or Voice Control won't work.
+- If you're using your iOS device with a device that uses a Remote User Interface, make sure that you interact with your iOS device using the car stereo or other device.
+If you try to use the touchscreen, Siri or Voice Control won't work.

-Siri may not be available in all languages or in all areas, and features may vary by area.
-Cellular data charges may apply.
+Siri might not be available in all languages or in all areas, and features might vary by area.
+Cellular data charges might apply.